roguehashrate/rogue-alpine-setup/README.md

 - **Flatpak** + Flathub integration
 - **NetworkManager** with full GNOME GUI integration
 - Optional GUI apps (prompted during install)
+- Optional debloat script to remove unwanted default software (I recommend removing the default firefox and installing the flatpak if you ever need DRM support in your browser)

 ---